smsearcy/mesh-info/README.md

 Acknowledgements
 ----------------

-As mentioned above, this is based on the work done by Eric Satterlee (KG6WXC), who has been very helpful when I had questions.
+As mentioned above, this is based on the work done by Eric (KG6WXC), who has been very helpful when I had questions.

 From the [MeshMap](https://gitlab.kg6wxc.net/mesh/meshmap) site: